top of page

 Social & Labor Policy

-• Mass Immigration Without Integration: Importing low-cost labor without investing in assimilation, driving up the cost of housing, medical, general cost living & taxes, with a reduction of services, while simultaneously driving down wages, and fragmenting communities.
+• Mass Immigration Without Integration: Importing low-cost labor without investing in assimilation places heavy strains on society—driving up housing prices, medical costs, government services, and the overall cost of living and taxes.
+At the same time, it reduces the quality of services while simultaneously driving down wages.

 • Erosion of Civic Unity: Policies and cultural shifts that undermine shared identity, national pride, and social cohesion.